kriszyp/alkali/README.md

 ```
 The variable `a` will be mapped to this new input.
 This means that any changes made to `a` will cause the input to be updated, and any changes that the user makes to the input will update the variable (two-way binding).

+When an element is detached from the DOM, it will no longer listen for variable changes (allowing the variables to be cleaned up).

 #### String Argument
 You can also simply provide a string (or any primitive, including numbers or booleans), and this will also be directly inserted as a text node.
 For example:
 ```